familyBashari/MichalBashariExercises/Exercise1/README.md

   Use in some cases in Ridex to improve and streamline work processes and provide a secure and smooth user experience.

 ##  securing
-## Secured to maintain information privacy and prevent unauthorized access. just person from the staff can open the site because of just them signed in and login
+## Secured to maintain information privacy and prevent unauthorized access. just person from the staff can open the site because of just them signed in and login.
+## It is protected website!!!

 ## Installation